African Giant Rat

 Behaviour

-Strictly nocturnal and mostly solitary, except when breeding.
-The home range of adult males and females overlap.
+The Giant Pouched Rats are strictly nocturnal and mostly solitary, except when breeding.
+The home range of adult males and female rats overlaps.
 The African Giant Rat is adapted to forests and forest scrub with a rainfall in excess of 800 mm per year.

-There are only two species in this African rodent genus, of which only Cricetomys gambianus marginally occurs In South Africa.
-Its occurrence is restricted to the northern parts of the Northern Province.
+There are a number of species in the African Giant Pouched Rat genus, of which only Cricetomys ansorgei marginally occurs In South Africa.
+Its occurrence is restricted to the northern parts of the Northern Province of South Africa.
+See Habitat map.